-Sunlight.
-Sunshine means more than daytime.
-Several factors affect how well the sun will illuminate the fish and the coral underwater so you can clearly see them:
+There’s more to sunshine than just the light of daytime.
+Several factors affect how well the sun illuminates fish and coral underwater so you can clearly see them:

 – The fewer the clouds, the more sunlight hits the upper atmosphere, so a clear sky helps.

-– There’s always a bit of haze in the atmosphere.
-The higher the sun sits in the sky, the less haze the light has to pass through before it reaches the sea, and the more of it penetrates the reflective surface of the water.
-Thus the undersea world is much better illuminated when you’re near the equator, and when you snorkel in the middle of the day (between 10 am and 2 pm local time).
+– There’s always a bit of haze in the air.
+The higher the sun sits in the sky, the less haze the light has to pass through before it reaches the sea.
+Thus, the more penetrates the reflective surface of the water.
+Therefore, the undersea world is much brighter when you’re near the equator, and when you snorkel in the middle of the day.
+By that, I mean between 10 am and 2 pm local time.

-– When the surface is choppy, sunlight is scattered in all directions, and much of it doesn’t go underwater where we want it.
-Thus you would like a calm surface, which is likely to occur near high or low tide, and when there is not too much wind.
+– When the surface is choppy, sunlight is scattered in all directions.
+Much of the light doesn’t go underwater where we want it.
+We prefer a calm surface, which is likely to occur near high or low tide, and when there is not too much wind.

-Buddying.
 Don’t swim or snorkel alone.
 If someone gets in trouble, they need a friend in the neighborhood.
-And on the rare occasion that a predator comes along, it is not likely to mess around with a group of adult humans: you appear to be bigger than they are, and you don’t look like anything they have had for dinner.
+And on the rare occasion that a predator comes along, it is not likely to mess around with a group of adult humans.
+You will appear to be bigger than they are, and you don’t look like anything they have had for dinner.

 – Swim where other people are swimming, as mentioned under Buddying, above.